2KAbhishek/tdo/README.md

 - Has interactive fuzzy searching capabilities powered by fzf
 - Can integrate with other tools in pipes and subshells for extended functionality
 - Supports all editors, set `$EDITOR` to your choice
+- Integrates with AI agents and workflows with MCP, provided by [mcp-tdo](https://github.com/2kabhishek/mcp-tdo)

 ## ⚡ Setup